 - A key distinction is that any security breach in a sidechain does not affect the main blockchain.

-However, developing and maintaining a sidechain requires significant technical expertise and ongoing management.
+That said, building and maintaining a sidechain demands serious technical expertise and ongoing management.
+It is not a plug-and-play solution.

-Rollups: Rollups batch transactions off-chain, process them, and then submit the results back to the main Layer-1 blockchain.
+Rollups batch transactions together off-chain, process them efficiently, and then push the final results back to the main Layer 1 blockchain.
+You get the security of the base chain with a fraction of the cost and time.

 - They retain the security features of the main blockchain because transaction data is still recorded on Layer 1.